Shivam9648/Kubernetes-Email-Storage-with-MongoDB-Node.js-Web-UI/README.md

 * Single Pod Deployment:- Running both Node.js and MongoDB containers in the same pod.
 * Separate Pods: Running Node.js and MongoDB containers in separate pods, offering more flexibility and scalability.

-# Technologies Used:-
+# 🛠️Technologies Used:-
 Kubernetes for container orchestration, managing Pods, Deployments, Services, and storage.
 Docker for creating and running containerized applications (Node.js Web UI and MongoDB).
 Minikube for running a local Kubernetes cluster.
 MongoDB as the database to store email addresses.
 Node.js (Express.js) for the backend API to manage email-related operations.

-# Kubernetes YAML Files:-
+# 📂Kubernetes YAML Files:-
 This project uses the following Kubernetes resources to deploy and configure the application:

 1. PersistentVolume (PV) & PersistentVolumeClaim (PVC).